+Moreover, the rules of the Congress shall provide for the timelimit and method of notification of the names of representatives and substitutes and the procedure for the examination of their credentials, by taking into account in particular Articles 2, 3 and 7 of the present Charter.
+(Charter Art 13.2)
-1. Each member State must submit the draft composition of its delegation, in accordance with its official procedure, to the Secretary General of the Council of Europe for presentation to the Bureau of the Congress at least six weeks before the opening of a renewal session.

-2. Where a modification to the existing delegation is proposed, due to death, resignation or loss of mandate (as set out in Article 2.1 of the Charter) prior to any non-renewal session, the altered draft composition should be sent at the latest 14 days prior to the session at which the altered delegation will be examined for approval by the Bureau via e-mail.

-3. In between sessions the Bureau, on the recommendation of its rapporteurs on the verification of new members' credentials, approves delegates' credentials thereby entitling them to participate in meetings organised by the Congress, with the powers of a fully appointed delegate and the covering of expenses.
-The approval of the Bureau must be confirmed at the following Congress session.

-4. The Bureau of the Congress must report on the draft composition of delegations (or on any proposed modification to a delegation) so that its report can be considered at the start of the session before the Congress proceeds to any other business.
-Its report must propose a decision for each new or modified delegation in the form of a draft resolution with the relevant list appended.
+- 1. Each member State must submit the draft composition of its delegation, in accordance with its official procedure, to the Secretary General of the Council of Europe for presentation to the Bureau of the Congress at least six weeks before the opening of a renewal session. - 2.
+Where a modification to the existing delegation is proposed, due to death, resignation or loss of mandate (as set out in Article 2.1 of the Charter) prior to any non-renewal session, the altered draft composition should be sent at the latest 14 days prior to the session at which the altered delegation will be examined for approval by the rapporteurs on behalf of the Bureau via e-mail. - 3.
+In between sessions the Bureau, on the recommendation of its rapporteurs on the verification of new members' credentials, approves delegates' credentials thereby entitling them to participate in meetings organised by the Congress, with the powers of a fully appointed delegate and the covering of expenses.
+The approval of the Bureau must be confirmed at the following Congress session. - 4.
+The rapporteurs on behalf of the Bureau of the Congress must report on the draft composition of delegations (or on any proposed modification to a delegation) so that their report can be considered at the start of the session before the Congress proceeds to any other business.
+Their report must propose a decision for each new or modified delegation in the form of a draft resolution with the relevant list appended.

-5. Each head of national delegation must verify that the statement below has been signed1 by every member of his or her delegation:
+5. Each head of national delegation must verify that the statement below has been signed by every member of his or her delegation: